 Brain aneurysms require skilled medical treatment to prevent serious complications.
-Drs.
-Alan Appley and Jason Cormier at Acadiana Neurosurgery in Lafayette, Louisiana, are top providers of diagnostic services and state-of-the-art treatment options for brain aneurysms aimed at preventing serious problems and improving overall health and wellness.
+Dr. Jason Cormier at Acadiana Neurosurgery in Lafayette, Louisiana, is a top provider of diagnostic services and state-of-the-art treatment options for brain aneurysms aimed at preventing serious problems and improving overall health and wellness.

 A brain aneurysm (sometimes called a cerebral aneurysm) is a weakened, bulging area in an artery that provides the brain with oxygen-rich blood.
 Most commonly, brain aneurysms are located at the base of the brain, but they can occur elsewhere as well.
 If this weakened area bursts or ruptures, it releases blood into the skull, causing a stroke and sometimes death.
 Brain aneurysms are more common among people with a family or personal history of aneurysms, people with atherosclerosis (“hardening” of the arteries), those who smoke and those who have high blood pressure (hypertension).
 Brain aneurysms are also more common in older people and among women.